The Swedish healthcare system

 The next step in the care chain is county healthcare.
 In Sweden there are more than twenty county hospitals and about 40 smaller county hospitals.
 At county hospitals, there are skills and medical equipment covering most areas of disease.
 The smaller county hospitals do not always have all kinds of specialist receptions.
 Large parts of the hospitals' activities are closed care, which means that patients are admitted to a department for one or more days.
 In many cases, hospitals also offer outpatient care.

 Regional healthcare is conducted at the seven university hospitals in Sweden.
 All rare and complicated diseases and injuries are treated there.
 University hospitals work closely with the medical universities and colleges of education and research.
 Sweden is divided into six healthcare regions, and within each healthcare region there is at least one university hospital.
-The county councils and regions that do not have their own university hospital have agreements with nearby regions or county councils that can give patients highly specialized care.
+The regions that do not have their own university hospital have agreements with nearby regions that can give patients highly specialized care.

-National specialised medical care is defined in the Health Care Act as healthcare carried out by a county council and coordinated with the country as a catchment area.
+National specialised medical care is defined in the Health Care Act as healthcare carried out by a region and coordinated with the country as a catchment area.
 This means that some highly specialized care is centralized to one or two hospitals in order to achieve higher quality and better use of resources.
-It is the National Board of Health and Welfare that investigates and decides what care should be given as national healthcare and which county council to conduct the business.
+It is the National Board of Health and Welfare that investigates and decides what care should be given as national healthcare and which region to conduct the business.

-Swedish healthcare is financed mostly through county council and municipal taxes, and county councils, regions and municipalities also receive contributions from the State.
+Swedish healthcare is financed mostly through regional and municipal taxes, and regions and municipalities also receive contributions from the State.
 Some of the governmental grants are general, others may only be used in areas specifically designated by the State.

-Following the county councils, privately owned companies are the largest healthcare practitioners in Sweden.
-In 2014, they produced services worth over SEK 63 billion.
-Private performers are found primarily in open care.
-Most private caregivers have agreements with county councils that allow them to receive the same remuneration as public healthcare providers and charge patients pay the same fee regardless of whether the healthcare provider is private or public.
+Following the regions, privately owned companies are the largest healthcare practitioners in Sweden.
+Most private caregivers have agreements with regions that allow them to receive the same remuneration as public healthcare providers and charge patients pay the same fee regardless of whether the healthcare provider is private or public.